dspeth/aastk/README.md

 `-u` specifies the number of positions downstream of the gene of interest
 `-d` is the path to the AASTK SQL database
 `-f` and -o control the input and output
+All command line options for CASM are available on the [CUGO command line reference page](https://globdb.org/aastk/cugo).

 ### Meta
 `aastk meta --all_metadata -d aastk_sql_database.db -f fasta_file.faa -o output_directory`